 - 1. ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions; - 2.
-ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Costs or Contributions; - 3.
+ASOP No. 6, Measuring Retiree Group Benefits Obligations and Determining Retiree Group Benefits Program Periodic Costs or Actuarially Determined Contributions; - 3.
 ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations; - 4.
 ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations; and - 5.
 ASOP No. 44, Selection and Use of Asset Valuation Methods for Pension Valuations.

 Although the titles of ASOP Nos.
-27, 35, and 44 reference Pension Valuations, they are also applicable to Retiree Group Benefits Valuations.
-Additional guidance is also provided in other standards, including ASOP No. 5, Incurred Health and Disability Claims and ASOP No. 25, Credibility Procedures Applicable to Accident and Health, Group Term Life, and Property/Casualty Coverages.
+27, 35, and 44 reference Pension Obligations or Valuations, they are also applicable to Retiree Group Benefits Obligations or Valuations.
+Additional guidance is also provided in other standards, including ASOP No. 5, Incurred Health and Disability Claims, and ASOP No. 25, Credibility Procedures.